 chrome://devices

-This URL can be used to access the devices that are registered on your network.
-You can add and configure a printer device that is connected to your PC to Google Cloud Print service.
-This can pretty useful to add and manage the devices connected to your network using Chrome browser.
+This URL can be used to access the devices registered on your network.
+You can add and configure a printer connected to your PC to the Google Cloud Print service.
+This can be pretty useful for adding and managing the devices connected to your network using the Chrome browser.

 chrome://downloads